 Always keep your sugar in an air-tight, sealed container.
 It doesn’t have to be anything fancy; it just needs to seal well.

-Jere's tip - You can use other sugar, but their flavor may hide the vanilla bean flavor.
-If you are using a coarser sugar like coconut sugar, process the granules into a finer consistency so the sugar can absorb the vanilla flavor.
+Jere’s tip – You can use other sugars, but their flavor may hide the vanilla bean flavor.
+If you are using a coarser sugar, such as coconut sugar, process the granules into a finer consistency so the sugar can absorb the vanilla flavor.

 Varieties of vanilla beans